ContraMod/Launcher/README.md

 # How to use

-Replace your [009 Beta 2](http://www.moddb.com/mods/contra/downloads/contra-009-beta-2) launcher executable with [Contra Launcher.exe](https://github.com/ThePredatorBG/contra-launcher/raw/master/bin/Release/Contra_Launcher.exe) from this repository.
+This repository only contains the launcher component of the mod, 009 Final files are hosted on [moddb](https://www.moddb.com/mods/contra/downloads/contra-009-final).

-Unzip the [launcher package](https://github.com/ThePredatorBG/contra-launcher/files/2715712/contra.zip) that includes the tap driver and tinc binaries.
+Unzip the [launcher package](https://github.com/ThePredatorBG/contra-launcher/files/2824865/contra-dist.zip) that includes the tap driver and tinc binaries.

-Join our [Discord](https://discordapp.com/invite/015E6KXXHmdWFXCtt) to request an invite key and to arrange games.
+Dev Launcher binary is available at [Contra Launcher.exe](https://github.com/ThePredatorBG/contra-launcher/raw/master/bin/Release/Contra_Launcher.exe), but please use the pinned (moddb) release for playing.

+Feel free to join our [Discord](https://discordapp.com/invite/015E6KXXHmdWFXCtt) chat if you're interested in contributing or discussion.